 - Build IT roadmaps but iterate on them frequently.
 The value here will be on having the prioritization discussion with the senior stakeholders more so than the actual documented plans.
 Changing roadmaps are fine as long as there’s transparency and understanding of the evolutions.

 - Drive decisions starting from the highest-level company strategy.
 Business cases are difficult to build at this stage and no doubt every business leader has legitimate needs for IT investment.
-Top level company direction will provide the relative priority to different business objectives such as growth, profitability, risk, culture/mission, and employees.
+Top-level company direction will provide relative priority to different business objectives such as growth, profitability, risk, culture/mission, and employees.

 - Implement technology with the shortest releases possible.
 The business is changing too fast to have to wait many months before seeing a new solution.
 Implementations need to be decomposed into weeks-long sprints in order to get to business value quicker and allow reprioritization if needed.
 And yes, variations of this can even be applied to large enterprise technology programs like an ERP.